ccartas/web-server/README.md

 	+ `HttpHeaderFormatException` is thrown when the HTTP Header does not have the following format `Header_Name: Header_Value`;

 - Supported HTTP Responses:

+	## Supported HTTP Methods:

+	+ `GET`: You can get any type of file that is located in the `webapps` folder;
+	+ `PUT`: Creates a file specified in the `Request URI`.
+If the file already exists, the server will send `FORBIDDEN` status code.
+	+ `DELETE`: Deletes a file specified in the `Request URI`.
+If the file cannot be deleted the server will send `FORBIDDEN` status code.
+	+ `POST`: Not implemented.
+(Couldn't think at a valid use case.
+Create a file from the request body parametter???)

 	## HTTP Status Code: